andrealin/Genetic-Algorithm/README.md

 gacomparesimulation is a simulation of a listener that would be played files based on the three properties the genetic algorithm determines.

 Finally, gaevaluation contains methods relating to my scientific testing, calculating average parametric error and diversity.

+# Notes
+Some of my comments, especially at the top of the GA module, are notes to my self and to do lists.